MLB Tuesday scores, trade rumors, news, updates: Encarnacion's slam saves Tribe

 Red hot Contreras homers again

 Not many players are more locked in than Cubs catcher Willson Contreras these days.
-Contreras clubbed his 16th home run of the season -- and fourth homer in his last six games -- in the first inning of Tuesday afternoon's game against the White Sox.
+Contreras clubbed his 16th home run of the season -- and fourth in his past six games -- in the first inning of Tuesday afternoon's game against the White Sox.
 He went down and got a Carlos Rodon fastball, yanking it out to left field.

 Check it out: